bnerickson/civ5_server_docker/README.md

 ## How do you use it?

+**1.** Clone this repository on your Linux server `git clone https://github.com/bnerickson/civ5_server_docker` and enter the cloned directory with `cd civ5_server_docker`

-**1:** First, Civilization 5 needs to be installed into the `civ5game` directory, as well as the `CivilizationV_Server.exe` file from the Civ 5 SDK.
-You can copy those files over yourself, or use provided script as `./install_civ.sh <steam_username> <steam_password>`.
-Note that sometimes steam_cmd can SEGFAULT for no apparent reason, but re-running the install_civ.sh script over and over until the installs complete "works".
+**2:** Install Civilization V and the Civilization V SDK (`CivilizationV_Server.exe`) into the `civ5game` directory.
+You can copy those files over yourself or use the provided install_civ.sh script as follows (note that sometimes steam_cmd can SEGFAULT for no apparent reason, but re-running the install_civ.sh script over and over until the installs complete is a valid, if annoying, workaround): `./install_civ.sh <steam_username> <steam_password>`

-**2:** Build the container prerequisites with `./build.sh`.
+**3:** Build the container prerequisites with the following command: `./build.sh`

-**3:** (Optional) If you wish to setup a simple notification to notify players when it is their turn using nfty, setup a nfty notification topic (see https://docs.ntfy.sh/ for more details).
-The name of the subscription you created will be used in the next step when building the container.
+**4:** (Optional) If you wish to setup a simple notification to notify players when it is their turn using nfty, setup a nfty notification topic (see https://docs.ntfy.sh/ for details on how this is done).
+The name of the subscription you create will be used in the next step when building the container.
 All players should subscribe to the nfty topic to receive notifications.

-**4:** Build the container with the command `docker build -t civ5server "/path/to/civ5_docker_server/server" --build-arg NTFY_TOPIC=""` replacing the empty value in quotes after `NTFY_TOPIC=` with your ntfy subscription name if you choose to use it (Ex: `NTFY_TOPIC="sample_subscription_name"`).
+**5:** Build the container with the command `docker build -t civ5server "./server" --build-arg NTFY_TOPIC=""` replacing the empty value in quotes after `NTFY_TOPIC=` with your ntfy subscription name if you choose to use it (Ex: `NTFY_TOPIC="sample_subscription_name"`).
 It will not be used if the value is empty.

-**5:** Launch the container with `./run.sh`.
+**6:** Launch the container with the following command: `./run.sh`

-**6:** After the container starts running, you should be able to remote in with VNC.
-The `run.sh` script is set up to only allow connections from localhost, so you'll want to open up an SSH tunnel if remoting in from a different machine first (`ssh -NL 5900:127.0.0.1:5900 ${USERNAME}@${SERVER_IP}`).
+**7:** After the container starts running, you should be able to remote in with VNC.
+The `run.sh` script is setup to only allow connections from localhost, so you'll want to open up an SSH tunnel if you are remoting in from a different machine (Ex: `ssh -NL 5900:127.0.0.1:5900 ${USERNAME}@${SERVER_IP}`).

-Then, you should be able to point your VNC client at `localhost` and see Civ 5 running.
-Steam will also be running - it needs to stay running the background for Civ to not crash, though you don't need to log in to it.
+Then, you should be able to point your VNC client at `localhost` and see Civilization V running.
+Steam will also be running - it needs to stay running the background for Civilization V to not crash, though you don't need to log in to it.

-**7:** Setup the game through the VNC connection, and hope that it works and people can connect.
+**8:** Setup the game through the VNC connection, and hope that it works and people can connect.

 # Ports you might need to open/let through a firewall